Menu

 Featured on BlackDoctor

-Any part of your skin that can be exposed to the sun is subject to being sunburnt.
+Any part of your skin exposed to the sun is susceptible to sunburn.
 Your skin, literally from head to toe, can be a victim of too much sun.
 The scalp can be very sensitive for those who are thinning or completely bald on top of their head.
 The top of your head is the first place the sun will hit with all of its rays.

 Someone spending a lot of time outdoors in the middle of the day without a hat will get hit with the sun’s peak ultraviolet radiation.

-Just like the many other routines, people develop to take care of their body, protecting your scalp from the sun requires the same effort.
+Just like the many other routines, people develop to take care of their body, protecting their scalp from the sun requires the same effort.

 How to Protect Yourself